UnderMybrella/Minegate/README.md

 # Direction and Momentum
 It is important for a Stargate to have a clear sense of direction, otherwise any matter that reforms may end up going the wrong way, and materialising into solid rock.
 Without a defined direction, a Stargate simply uses all sides as valid, but cuts momentum.
 This can be devastating, as the 'Kawoosh' will go both in front and behind from a 'simple' Stargate, and may cause all sorts of havoc.
 When a direction is defined, the Stargate transforms momentum for a fluid transportation.
-A momentum accelerator can be attached to either a dialled Stargate or a dialling Stargate for a momentum boost, and a momentum canceller can be attached to cut the momentum of a traveller going in or coming out of a Stargate
+A momentum accelerator can be attached to either a dialled Stargate or a dialling Stargate for a momentum boost, and a momentum canceller can be attached to cut the momentum of a traveller going in or coming out of a Stargate.
+By attaching a vortex silencer, it's also possible to suppress the vortex.
+This requires significantly more power however.

+# Naquatic Energy
+In your research of the Stargates, you uncovered an interesting type of energy.
+Unlike other forms of energy, you found this one to be particularly pure, purer than other similar sources.
+Particularly, you found this form of energy to resonate with naquadah, and in particular the Stargate.
+You've found that naquadah has the unique ability to conform other energy types to this form of energy.
+This energy is the only energy source capable of powering the Stargate, although it may seem to be powerable by other forms due to the high naquadah content.